Tehran: A Guide to Iran’s Capital

 1. Modest Dress:

-Iran is an Islamic country, and it is customary to dress modestly, especially in public and religious spaces.
+Iran is an Islamic country, and it is customary to dress modestly according to the Iranian dress code, especially in public and religious spaces.
 Both men and women are advised to dress conservatively, with women covering their hair with a headscarf and wearing loose-fitting clothing that covers their arms and legs.
 Men should avoid wearing shorts and sleeveless shirts in public.

 2. Greetings and Politeness: